Sanjyot22/CNN-classification-hub/README.md

 other model names:
 **'xception', 'vgg16', 'vgg19', 'resnet50', 'inceptionv3', 'inceptionresnetv2', 'nasnet_small', 'nasnet_large', 'densenet121', 'densenet169', 'densenet201', 'mobilenet'**

-(refer "config.py" for further details on more parameters)

 Note:
 - Validation/test dataset is **must** for model training with the hub.